T-Pain: 2013–2017: Oblivion

 On April 1, 2013, after the announcement of T-Pain cutting off his signature dreads, he announced the title of his fifth studio album, then entitled Stoicville: The Phoenix stating, "To me, a Phoenix represents new beginnings.
 A new era, a new life, I'm rising from the ashes."
 Prior to releasing his fifth studio album, he released T-Pain Presents Happy Hour, a greatest hits compilation.
-Its first single, "Up Down (Do This All Day)", produced by DJ Mustard and featuring B.o.B, was officially released on August 13, 2013.
+Its first single, "Up Down (Do This All Day)" (featuring B.o.B), produced by DJ Mustard, was officially released on August 13, 2013.
 The song peaked at number 62 on the Billboard Hot 100.
 The second single "Drankin Patna" was released a year later on July 21, 2014.
-On November 7, 2014, T-Pain premiered the intro/title track off of Stoicville.
+On November 7, 2014, T-Pain premiered the intro and title track off of Stoicville.
 On November 21, 2014, T-Pain premiered "Coming Home" as the first promotional single in support of Stoicville and made it available for free on his official website.

-On June 8, 2015, T-Pain released a song titled "Make That Shit Work" featuring Juicy J. Following another delay, T-Pain confirmed the album was still on its way, missing its December 11 expected release date to further delay.
+On June 8, 2015, T-Pain released a song titled "Make That Shit Work" (featuring Juicy J).
+Following another delay, T-Pain confirmed the album was still on its way, missing its December 11 expected release date to further delay.
 On December 9, 2015, to mark the one-year anniversary of the most popular Tiny Desk Concert ever and the 10th anniversary of his debut album, Rappa Ternt Sanga, T-Pain performed a short set of some previous hits, along with a cover of "A Change Is Gonna Come" and the premiere of a new song, "Officially Yours".

-On October 27, 2016, T-Pain premiered "Dan Bilzerian" featuring Lil Yachty.
+On October 27, 2016, T-Pain premiered "Dan Bilzerian" (featuring Lil Yachty).
 He worked with Bruno Mars on his third studio album, 24K Magic, as one of the writers on the track "Straight Up & Down".

 After teasing the release of a long-shelved collaboration project with Lil Wayne, T-Wayne was released on May 18, 2017, via T-Pain's SoundCloud for streaming and free digital download.
 It consists of eight tracks recorded in 2009 described as "lost demos".
 In 2017, he collaborated with Italian rappers J-Ax and Fedez for the single "Senza pagare", from the album Comunisti col Rolex.
 After numerous delays and project name changes, T-Pain's fifth album Oblivion was released November 17, 2017.

 2019: 1UP

-On February 27, 2019, the same day T-Pain was revealed to be the winner of the first US season of The Masked Singer, he released a surprise new album titled 1UP and announced a new U.S. tour in support of it.
+On February 27, 2019, the same day T-Pain was revealed to be the winner of the first season of The Masked Singer, he released a surprise new album titled 1UP and announced a new U.S. tour in support of it.
 He hosted the iHeartRadio Music Awards on March 14.

 In December 2020, T-Pain appeared in ComplexLand virtual event to discuss his thoughts on the future of esports.